 Finally, click the Key icon to link/unlink a specific text element to/from the already existing key on Lokalise.

 Here you can adjust search criteria and choose a key to link to or unlink from.
 If the text element is linked to a key, its name cannot be modified anymore.
 Please note that you do not have to always link all the text elements manually as there's an option to apply this operation automatically.

 Once you are ready, click Push selected.
 You'll see the following dialog:

-- Create missing keys in Lokalise.
-If checked, all missing keys will be created in Lokalise project.
+Create missing keys in Lokalise.
+If checked, all missing keys will be created in the Lokalise project.

 Adjust the above options and click Confirm.
 Once the import process is finished, you will see a brief summary:

 Now you can proceed to Lokalise and perform translations as usual.
 If the Update screenshots option was enabled, each translation key will have a linked screenshot.

 The main steps of the translation process are shown in the following diagram:

 Once the required translations are added or modified on Lokalise, you can pull them to Sketch.
 Select a language and click Pull all if you want to pull all keys from the Lokalise project, or choose only the specific text elements in your Sketch design and click Pull selected.

 After this operation is complete, your design will be translated automatically!
 To download more recent translations from Lokalise, you can choose the desired text elements and click Pull selected again.